 This item was last sold on : 10/27/19

-Spitzenburg apples are harvested in the fall.
+Spitzenburg apples are available in the fall through early winter.

 Recipes that include Spitzenburg Apples.
 One is easiest, three is harder.